 Relationships and Sexual Health School Grant Program

 Grants are available to Primary and Secondary schools across Gippsland to support teacher delivery of comprehensive, inclusive sexual health education through the implementation of benchmarks within the Achievement Program.

 - Parent and Carer sexual health and wellbeing information sessions

-- Have chosen ‘Sexual Health and Wellbeing’ as a health priority area to focus on.
+- Registered with the Achievement Program and Have chosen ‘Sexual Health and Wellbeing’ as a health priority area to focus on.

-For further details please contact Anna Roberts or Selena Gillham on 5143 1600 or contact us
+For a copy of the application form or further details please phone Anna Roberts or Selena Gillham on 5143 1600 or contact us

 Subscribe to our